Many of our communities offer virtual tours. Call us now to schedule.

-Searching for Senior Apartments facilities in Chubbuck, ID?
+Searching for Senior Apartments communities in Chubbuck, ID?

-Expert Senior Living Advisors from A Place for Mom can help direct you to Senior Apartments facilities.
-Together, we’ll find the perfect fit for your loved one; and we’ll provide direction and support as needed.
-We partner with 2 Senior Apartments facilities in ID and the surrounding area, so there are many options to choose from.
+Expert Senior Living Advisors from A Place for Mom can help direct you to Senior Apartments communities.
+Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
+We partner with 3 Senior Apartments communities in ID and the surrounding area, so there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 Looking for general info?
 Click here for more on Senior Apartments in Chubbuck.

 Cost of Living

 Cost of living can be a major factor in choosing which community is best for you or your loved one.
 The rent burden for Chubbuck is about 16.9% of the average person's monthly income.
 Monthly, the median price for rent in Chubbuck is around $963 and the median price for a house for Chubbuck is around $156,043.